7-cat/node-ssdb/README.md

 2. Commands & Callbacks ordering ?

-   On a single client, the callbacks are run the same order as the commands are sent, TCP guarantees
+   On a single connection, the callbacks are run the same order as the commands are sent, TCP guarantees
    this: the stream will arrive in the same order as it was sent.

 3. Connection Pool?